 How it Works

-Volunteers apply online to indicate one or more weeks in the summer for which they would like to volunteer, including the type of camp and location.
+Volunteers apply online to indicate one or more programs during the summer in which they would like to volunteer, including the type of program and location.
 The Volunteer Coordinator will then schedule volunteers based on these preferences and other factors, working with you to create a schedule that meets our needs and yours!
 Have more questions?
 Visit our Summer Camp Volunteer FAQ page.

 Volunteer Training Dates